awsdocs/amazon-lumberyard-user-guide/doc_source/component-spawner.md

 ## EBus Notification Bus Interface<a name="component-spawner-notification-bus"></a>

-Use the following Ebus notification functions with the **Spawner** component to communicate with other components of your game\.
+Use the following EBus notification functions with the **Spawner** component to communicate with other components of your game\.

 For more information about using the Event Bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) System](ebus-intro.md)\.